mjens328/Math-3190-Final-Project/README.md

 # Math-3190-Final-Project
-Considering doing the project on Random Forests or Decision Trees using the IRIS dataset
+Considering doing the project on Random Forests or Decision Trees using the IRIS dataset.

+IRIS dataset pulled from Kaggle.